snowex-hackweek/website-2021/_sources/projects/example_workflow.md

 $ git commit -am "brief description of your changes (commit message)"
 $ git push origin branch_name
 ```
-Complete pull request and merge with master via GitHub UI.
+Complete pull request and merge with main via GitHub UI.

 ## Clean up your local repository (after successful merge of pull request)
-Switch back to the master branch.
+Switch back to the main branch.
 ```
-$ git checkout master
+$ git checkout main
 ```

-Confirm that you are on the master branch.
+Confirm that you are on the main branch.
 ```
 $ git branch
 ```